HannaJurvelin/hannajurvelin/_posts/2019-02-18-state-of-matter.md

 ---
-title: STATE OF MATTER
+title: State of Matter
 layout: post
 categories: art
 images:
   - som_banner.png
 ---

 State of Matter is a mobile game by Kaamos Games published for Android and iOS devices in 2016.
 It’s a 2D-platformer game where you solve puzzles and fight enemies by changing states.
 The style of the game is very cute and colourful.